-Shlomo B. Holocaust testimony (HVT-1226) interviewed by Bernard Weinstein
+Shlomo B. Holocaust testimony (HVT-1226) interviewed by Jeannie Miller and Bernard Weinstein,

 - Union, N.J. : Kean College Oral Testimonies Project, 1988

 - 2 copies: 3/4 in. dub; and 1/2 in.
 VHS with time coding.